FlowFuse/website/src/blog/2023/09/flow-viewer.md

 A huge thank you for this work needs to go Gerrit Riessen's work published on his [Open Mind Map Blog](https://blog.openmindmap.org/).
 He recently open-sourced some great work to GitHub ([repo](https://github.com/gorenje/node-red-flowviewer-js)), and with some adaptation and collaboration, we've been able to utilise this as a foundation for the functionality we've added into the flows site.

 Adding this to [flows.nodered.org](https://flows.nodered.org) will make it far easier to learn how others use Node-RED, and to share your own flows with others too.
-The embedding functionality should also make talking about Node-RED in your own articles & forums much easier too.
+The embedding functionality should also make talking about Node-RED in your own articles & forums much easier.

 ### Example: Simple Flow